sandy98/dbase3-py/README.md

+## Important Notice
+This software is being deprecated in favor of [pybase3](https://github.com/sandy98/pybase3).
+The reason is purely related to the will to have an easier name and achieving coherence between the name of the package and the name of the module.
+The codebase will remain largely the same, but all further development will continue in 'pybase3'.
+Thus, is highly recommended to migrate to 'pybase3', if using Pypi, do `pip install pybase3` from now on.

 # DBase III Python Library

 Python library meant to manipulate DBase III database files.
 It allows reading, writing, adding, and updating records in the database.